Horse64/old-core.horse64.org/docs/Features.md

       print("Hello World from Horse64!")
   }
   ```
-  Strong typing and AOT checks help with many potential bugs that
+  Strong typing and compile checks help with many potential bugs that
   may go unnoticed in other dynamically typed languages.
   No significant whitespace, so no "indentation bugs" and you
   can type all your code in one line if you want.
 (Not recommended.)